 The Tea Time Brewpub

-the hard-to pronounce Lubicz Browar is located a few minutes walk off the main square on Lubicz Street.
+The hard-to pronounce Lubicz Browar is located a few minutes walk off the main square on Lubicz Street.
 Known to serve unpasteurized and unfiltered beer, the brewery offers two main options; lager or a wheat beer.
 Utilising its large space, Lubicz Browar also hosts a restaurant, ideal for those with some extra zloty lying around.
-For those interested in a bit of Brewing knowledge, tours of the brewery can be organized.
+So for those interested in a bit of Brewing knowledge, tours of the brewery can be organized.

 Whichever establishment you do choose, we recommend you remember these two words: “na zdrowie”, the Polish equivalent of “cheers”.